Money Transmitter Frequently Asked Questions

 Is the transmission of virtual currency regulated under the NC MTA?

-and functions as a medium of exchange, a unit of account, or a store of value but does not have legal tender status as recognized by the United States Government.
+Yes.
+The NC MTA defines virtual currency as a digital representation of value that can be digitally traded and functions as a medium of exchange, a unit of account, or a store of value but does not have legal tender status as recognized by the United States Government.
 The NC MTA defines “money transmission” as the “act of engaging in the business of receiving money or monetary value for transmission within the United States or to locations abroad by any and all means, including payment instrument, wire, facsimile, or electronic transfer,” and further defines “monetary value” as a “medium of exchange, whether or not redeemable in money,” virtual currency is within the scope of the NC MTA.

 Are virtual currency exchangers regulated under the NC MTA?